 You can definitely make grilled baked sweet potatoes, but for this recipe, I’d stick with one of the following:

 - Starchy potatoes like a russet potato is sturdy enough that it’s great for baking or grilling.

 - All-purpose potatoes like Yukon gold or yellow potatoes are also a good option.

 You can top the baked potatoes with sour cream, cheese, bacon, chives, butter – all sorts of different flavours.
 There’s something for everyone when it comes to baked potatoes.
 This isn’t really a recipe, more of a ‘how-to’ so let’s get started.

-Happy meatless Monday everyone and enjoy your baked potatoes and grilling season!
+Enjoy your baked potatoes and grilling season!
 Let me know if you give this baked potato grilling method a try in the comments below.